 “To raise turkeys in this chilly climate is a matter of much greater difficulty than in the climates that give great warmth; and so is this, that in America, where there is always a ‘wet spell’ in April, the farmers’ wives take care never to have a brood come until that spell is passed.
 In England, where the wet sells come hap-hazard, the first thing is to take care that young turkeys never go out, on any account (except in dry weather), until the dew be quite off the ground; and this should be adhered to till they get to be the size of an old partridge, and have their backs well covered with feathers; and in wet weather they should be kept under cover all day long.”

 Eventually, black turkeys were sent in holds back to the New World and the turkeys consumed at America’s first Thanksgiving may have actually been these European birds.
 Later, blacks were crossed with wild turkeys to create the Bronze, Narragansett, and Slate turkeys of America.
-Of the black turkey, one person wrote in 1906:
+Of the black turkey, it was written in 1906:

 “These birds are dull black in colours, with a few brown tips; medium in size; very fine in flavour of flesh.”

-The 1881 sketch below shows the various stages involved in the turkey raising and the marketing process in America.
-Grasshoppers, insects, and grubs formed the major diet for turkeys wherever they were raised.
+The 1881 sketch below shows the various stages involved in raising turkeys and the marketing process in America.
+Grasshoppers, insects, and grubs formed the major diet for those raising turkeys.
 However, when chestnuts ripened, turkeys knew the location of all the chestnut trees on a farm and gorged themselves.
 Chestnuts were so appealing to them, if a boy climbed a tree and shook it, before he could touch the ground, he found a flock of turkeys gobbling up the nuts.

 When the turkey was plump, it was killing time.
 There was always a glut of turkeys for Thanksgiving, Christmas, and the New Year.
 In the nineteenth century, turkey season began near the end of October, reached its height in January, and closed about February 22nd.
 This was also the time when turkey farmers began to speculate about the turkey’s weight and prospective turkey prices.